BabylonJS/Documentation/content/start/chap1/first_import.md

 video-content:
 ---

-# Getting Started - Working with Models
+# Introduction - Working with Models

 The playgrounds on this page contain models (in this example, houses) which can be positioned, rotated and scaled.
 Once the basics (such as importing a model and putting your project on a web page) have been introduced, we will give you details on how to accomplish this with Babylon.js.